mcjurij/mfm/README_en.md

 * I don't earn my money from hardware development or embedded programming,
 * some of my design decisions may therefore be suboptimal. :-)

-In my case, “Linux PC” means a Fedora (currently Fedora 37).
-But the distro used doesn't matter.
+In my case, “Linux PC” is a Fedora (currently Fedora 37).
+But the distro doesn't matter.

 ## About the two basic ways to measure frequencies